Smart money habits will help you reach your financial goals, with patience.

 7. Ignore the Money Habits of your Peers

-Seeing the lives of others unfold in a constant stream of visuals every day can have an adverse effect on your psyche and your wallet.
+Seeing the lives of others unfold in a constant stream of visuals every day can harm your psyche and your wallet.

 Envy is a powerful driver.
 But an unhealthy one.